 Forensic Social Work Supervisor

-Patients cannot receive calls; however, they may place collect calls provided their right to place calls has not been restricted for therapeutic reasons.
-All patient calls must be "collect calls".
+Patients cannot receive calls; however, they may place phone calls provided their right to place calls has not been restricted for therapeutic reasons or legal stipulations outlined in their Court Order.

-In the event that a patient receives a call, the Forensic Employee who takes the call will get the name and phone information of the caller, and, if requested by the caller, relay to the patient that he is to return the call.
+In the event that a patient receives a call, the RFPC employee who takes the call will take the name and phone information of the caller, and, if requested by the caller, relay to the patient that he is to return the call.

-Physical, psychiatric, psychological, social and nursing assessments are completed for every patient admitted to the Forensic Center, and a comprehensive individualized treatment plan is developed that addresses the problems and needs identified in these assessments.
-Treatment plans are formally reviewed at least every 30 days by the patient's treatment team.
-As much as possible, the patient actively participates in this review.
+Physical, psychiatric, psychological, social and nursing assessments are completed for every patient admitted to the RFPC.
+A Comprehensive Individualized Treatment Plan (CITP) is developed that addresses the problems, strengths, and recommendations identified on these assessments and with the input of the patient.
+Treatment plans are formally reviewed at least every 30 days by the patient's Treatment Team.

-Treatment services available to patients at the Forensic Center include individual therapy, group therapy, psycho-educational programs, milieu therapy, counseling by members of the Treatment Team, Therapeutic Recreation, and various social activities provided by Recreational Therapists, Occupational Therapy and Physical Therapy are provided when clinically indicated.
+Treatment services available to patients at the RFPC include individual therapy, group therapy, psycho-educational programs, milieu therapy, counseling by members of the Treatment Team, Therapeutic Recreation, and various social activities provided by Recreational Therapists, Occupational Therapy and Physical Therapy when clinically indicated.
+The RFPC’s competency restoration includes educational groups on legal issues and participating in mock trials.
 A balanced diet is provided by Dietary Services for each patient, and specialized diets are available when clinically required.
 Patients under age 21 are evaluated with regard to their educational needs.
 Patients with special educational needs are also evaluated and appropriate resources are contacted.
-Other specialty departments/services are consulted when appropriate to assess the needs of the patient.
+Other specialty departments/services are consulted when appropriate to assess and meet the needs of the patient.

-Patients served by the Regional Forensic Psychiatric Center have access to a formal complaint process that is administered and monitored by Torrance State Hospital's External Patient Advocate.
-The External Advocate makes regular visits to the Forensic Center to afford patients the opportunity to ask for assistance.
-The External Advocate insures that all patient complaints are responded to and that the hospital's policy on patient complaints is followed.
-Forensic Center patients also have access to the phone number for the External Advocate.
+Patients served by the RFPC have access to a formal complaint process that is administered and monitored by TSH's External Patient Advocate.
+The External Patient Advocate makes regular visits to the RFPC to afford patients the opportunity to ask for assistance.
+The External Patient Advocate insures that all patient complaints are responded to and that the hospital's policy on patient complaints is followed.
+RFPC patients also have access to the phone number for the External Patient Advocate.

 On August 14, 2003, Act 21 was enacted into law.
 The Act mandates that Pennsylvania’s Department of Human Services provide mental health and sex-offense specific treatment for an identified population that had been adjudicated of certain sex-related crimes.

 While these individuals remain in juvenile treatment programs, they may still pose a significant risk to sexually re-offend after reaching the age of 21, an age when the oversight of the juvenile justice system ends.
 Act 21 mandates that a person who is committed to an adolescent treatment facility for sex crimes who may still be at risk to re-offend and is about to reach the age of 20, be identified ninety days prior to their birth date.
 Upon identification, Pennsylvania’s Sexual Offenders Assessment Board (SOAB) is required to conduct an evaluation to determine if a person has "serious difficulty in controlling sexually violent behavior".
 The SOAB will also determine if the person meets the criteria for "dangerousness" as defined by Act 21.
 If so, a petition for a mental health hearing is performed affording the individual due process.
-If it is determined by the court that a civil commitment is warranted, the now 20-year old will be committed to the Sexual Responsibility and Treatment Program (SRTP).
+If it is determined by the Court that a civil commitment is warranted, the now 20-year old will be committed to the SRTP.
 A yearly commitment review occurs for each resident at which time a decision is made to continue treatment or begin community re-integration.